Dr Tomasina Oh

 - Are there SLC changes specific to different brain diseases (including those affecting mental health) which can help us detect these diseases earlier?

-This work requires reliable assessment of SLC performance in both monolingual and bilingual populations.
-Another of my PhD students is currently working on a better way to assess and identify children with Developmental Language Disorder.
 My interest in performance extends beyond language function too.
 Previous and current collaborations include projects examining: (1) the striatal and hippocampal systems underlying non-language tasks in the ageing brain, and (2) the effects of mental vs. physical exercise on cognition, and how these different kinds of exercise augment performance.

 Research degrees awarded to supervised students